leochard143/background-img/README.md

-for use background image for HTML
+for use as background image for HTML